FortinetCloudCSE/fortiweb-security-foundations-201/content/02chapter/01Task1.md

 ![App-on](app-on.png)

 {{% notice warning %}}This is a **Shared Environment** !!!
 Please ensure that you are only making changes to **Your Application**.
-After Applications are onbaorded into FortiWeb Cloud, Administrators have full RBAC capabilities, but we will not be activating that during this lab.{{% /notice %}}
+After Applications are onboarded into FortiWeb Cloud, Administrators have full RBAC capabilities, but we will not be activating that during this lab.{{% /notice %}}